jorgebucaran/hyperapp-html/README.md

 Html helper functions for [Hyperapp](https://github.com/hyperapp/hyperapp).
 Use @hyperapp/html as an alternative to JSX or the <samp>hyperapp.h</samp> function.

-Here's a taste of how to use two of the most common effects for firing actions and making HTTP requests.
-The app displays inspiring quotes about design, fetching a new quote each time the user clicks on the current one.
-Go ahead and try it online here.

 This is a counter that can be incremented or decremented.
 Go ahead and [try it online](https://codepen.io/hyperapp/pen/MrBgMy?editors=0010).

 ```jsx